groovytron/android-container/README.md

 ## Use the container

-We recommend you use the `dev` user instead of `root` when running that container to avoid privileg escalation.
+We recommend you use the `dev` user instead of `root` when running that container to avoid privilege escalation.

 The container's working directory is `/home/dev/android_project` so we advise you to mount your project directory onto this place.